MFranceschi6/BeepBeep-challenges/README.md

-# BeepBeep-dataservice :runner:
+# BeepBeep-dataservice-challenge

-## API Documentation :trollface:

-This microservice provide a standard API, the documentation can be found at this [page](https://mfranceschi6.github.io/BeepBeep-dataservice)
+This microservice provide the following functionalities for the user:

-Do you want to know how I made it?
-Well nothing more simpler: use make :smile:

-first of all change the variables PKG, SERVICE and API inside the makefile
+-

 ```
 ...